NeuroDataDesign/neurodatadesign.github.io/_pages/syllabus.md

 ### Credits

-The 4xx and 6xx course will provide 4 design-credits both semesters.
+The 4xx and 6xx course will provide 4 design credits in both the Fall and Spring.
-The 2xx level is 3 credits both semesters.

 ### Course Requirements